 As many of you know, Henri and I started our southbound thru-hike on June 1st and it’s been one hell of a week, starting with the hike up to Katahdin.
 To get from the base at Baxter State Park up to the summit where the Appalachian Trail starts, you must climb 5.5 miles.
 It starts in the dark enclosed forest alongside streams and waterfalls.
 Within minutes (actually an hour or two), we found ourselves scrambling up giant rocks with a few iron prongs sticking out where there was no other way up.
 I looked to the left as I planned to haul my upper half onto the next rock and saw the tops of all the pines below.
 It seemed to easy to slip and fall and it was either into the void between the giant rocks or onto the tops of pines.
 I had a bit of vertigo and realized that my fear was turning physical and there’s nothing worse when you’re hanging off a cliff than to start trembling.
 My love and hiking partner, formerly known as Henri, helped me up and after conquering the scramble and climbing up the spine, as they so appropriately call it, we walked a mile through table lands and finally reached the peak.
 Ethereal is the only way to describe it and getting choked up is the only way to express it, so that’s pretty much what I did for the next hour as we ate our lunch and officially started our thru-hike down the mountain.
 No, really… My initial thought was that my trail name would have something involving “sap” because of my snappiness.
 Luckily I was able to stop tearing up enough to see and focus on the insane downhill.

 What happened between summiting Katahdin and arriving at Shaw’s was more challenging and also more rewarding than any week that I can recall.
 We just exited the most remote part of the trail known as the 100 Mile Wilderness.
-We are now 114 miles into the trail ranging from 11 to 21 miles per day, with today being our first day of recovery.
-I got the right-of-passage blisters on my feet to show it (despite my use of duct tape and trail toes) and that good ol’ hiker smell (despite my wearing of deodorant and use of face/body wipes).
-I’m doing great though..
-No, really!
+We are now 114 miles into the trail ranging from 11 to 21 miles per day, with today being our first “Zero Day” (where we are hiking zero trail miles).
+I have received a few right-of-passage blisters on my feet, despite my use of duct tape and trail toes, and I can smell myself, despite my use of baby wipes and deodorant.
+I’m doing great though.
+Really, I’m LOVING this.

 Little beautiful things happen when you’re deep in the wilderness on a barely maintained trail.
 For example, three baby woodchucks were playing on a tree and when I stopped to look, they ran onto the trail and started chasing each other between my legs and around my feet, trying to play.
 I could imagine I was the first human they ever encountered.
 Not only did I feel like I was living a fairy tale, but I received the trail name “Woodchuck” as a result.
-Henri was always the first up and kept having Sriracha cravings, making his name “Rooster”.
-For those of you who are concerned about the hot sauce cravings, they were satisfied as soon as we reached town.
+Henri was always the first up in the morning and kept craving Sriracha on his meals, making his name “Rooster”.

 We met amazing groups of people- some that are still in the 100 mile wilderness and some that are here with us at Shaw’s.
 There’s Moldy Beans and Flash who read our entries in the trail journals and made it a point to catch up with us.
-Smurfette is a really awesome solo female hiker and Croc Fire is an equally awesome male hiker.
-Art student section hikers Abott & Costello just got off the trail.
-Then there’s Claw Hammer, who is hiking with his banjo and plays the best old time tunes for us to sing along to and fall asleep to.
+Smurfette is a solo female hiker and Croc Fire is a solo male hiker.
+Art student section hikers Abott & Costello came to do the 100 Mile Wilderness, so we are currently celebrating the end of their hike.
+Then there’s Claw Hammer, who is hiking with his banjo and plays the best old time tunes for us to sing along to at camp.